Last updated: November 10, 2025

 White Bosch Universal Mixer

-NutriMill sells the Bosch Universal Plus, a stand mixer with a more powerful motor than the Artiste.
-With plenty of attachments, the Bosch is, in my opinion, an ideal mixer for most home bakers, including mixing bread dough for a few loaves on a regular schedule.
+NutriMill sells the Bosch Universal Plus, a stand mixer with a more robust motor than the Artiste.
+With its numerous attachments, the Bosch is, in my opinion, an ideal mixer for most home bakers, including those who regularly mix bread dough for a few loaves.

 There are two versions of the Bosch Universal Plus mixer sold by NutriMill.
 The White and the Black mixer.
 What’s the difference?
 The white version has a 6.5 qt bowl made from sturdy plastic, while the Black version has a 6.5 qt stainless-steel bowl with a screwed-in plastic column.
-Both bowls have a plastic center column, but the white bowl’s center column is seamlessly molded as an integral part of the bowl and not a screw-in.
+Both bowls have a plastic center column, but the white bowl’s center column is seamlessly molded as an integral part of the bowl, rather than a screw-in component.

-I know, it’s confusing.
-But here’s the thing: NurtiMill’s website states that the White mixer with the sturdy plastic bowl can mix dough up to 14 x 1lb loaves (~6.35kg), while the Black mixer with the stainless-steel bowl can only handle dough up to 10 x 1lb loaves (~4.54kg).
+I know, it isn’t very clear.
+But here’s the thing: as of Summer 2025, NurtiMill’s website and Facebook ads state that the White mixer with the sturdy plastic bowl can mix dough up to 14 x 1lb loaves (~6.35kg), while the Black mixer with the stainless-steel bowl can only handle dough up to 10 x 1lb loaves (~4.54kg).
 I asked NutriMill why that is, and support at L’Chef, the parent company of NutriMill, answered that the stainless-steel bowl’s center column can come loose as it is screwed in.
 Same as in the Artiste, I guess.
-That is, the entire bowl of the Black mixer is made from two pieces: a metal outer bowl and a screwed-in plastic center column.
+That is, the entire bowl of the Black mixer is composed of two pieces: a metal outer bowl and a screw-in plastic center column.

-I infer that the homogenous molding of the white bowl is therefore superior in strength to the stainless-steel bowl and allows the mixing of more dough.
+I infer that the homogenous molding of the white bowl is therefore superior in strength to the stainless-steel bowl.

-Some people might prefer stainless steel for its good looks, others are biased against plastic for health reasons, and yet others might mix a batter with ingredients too hot for even sturdy plastic.
+Some people might prefer stainless steel for its aesthetic appeal, while others are biased against plastic due to health concerns, and yet others might mix a batter with ingredients that are too hot for even sturdy plastic.
 I get all that.
 However, I bake a lot of loaves and pretzels and thus prefer a sturdy, large-capacity plastic bowl.

 NutriMill’s website and Facebook ads claim that the Bosch Universal Plus can knead up to 14 pounds of dough.
 Did I get that wrong?
 Well, true as 14 pounds might be in the abstract, a baker will have a hard time properly developing that much dough in the Bosch mixer – at least with high-hydration dough for sourdough bread.
 Mixing – yes, kneading – perhaps, but developing to a proper gluten structure?

 Bagel dough might contain a ratio of 65% water to 100% flour.
-My high-hydration dough sits at a ratio of 80% water to 100% flour.
-That wet mass of dough requires a lot of kneading and a few stretch and folds.
+My high-hydration dough sits at a ratio of 80% water to flour.
+That wet mass of dough requires a lot of kneading and a few stretch-and-folds.

-Developing high-hydration starts with mixing and kneading, but implies that the dough is kneaded properly so when it leaves the mixing bowl, it is supple enough to trap gas and kind of holds shape as a consistent mass, that is, all without the need for a lot of subsequent stretch and folds.
+Developing high-hydration dough starts with mixing and kneading.
+It implies that the dough is kneaded properly so that when it leaves the mixing bowl, it is capable of trapping gas and maintaining its shape as a consistent mass, all without the need for numerous subsequent stretch and folds.

 For as much as 14 pounds of flour, water, and salt to make it to that illustrious outcome of a well-developed dough, a spiral mixer is the better tool.
 And that is the secret not being disclosed by the commercial advocates of multi-purpose mixers.